ArkEcosystemArchive/docs-legacy/docs/tutorials/iot/reacting-to-data-on-the-blockchain.md

 #define led 13
 ```

-Create the connection object we'll use to talk to the [ARK Blockchain](/introduction/blockchain) via its [API](/api).
+Create the connection object we'll use to talk to the [ARK blockchain](/introduction/blockchain) via its [API](/api).

 ```cpp
 ARK::Client::Connection<ARK::Client::Api> connection(darkIp, darkPort);
 ```

-Also create a variable to store your [VendorField](/glossary/#smartbridge), this will be your board ID's hash and is what we'll be searching for on the Blockchain later.
+Also create a variable to store your [VendorField](/glossary/#smartbridge), this will be your board ID's hash and is what we'll be searching for on the blockchain later.

 ```cpp
 char vendorField[Sha256::BLOCK_LEN + 1] = { '\0' };